William E. Brown Jr.

 William Ellis Brown Jr. (May 1, 1896 – December 8, 1970) was a Michigan politician.

-Early life

-Brown was born on May 1, 1896 in Lapeer, Michigan to parents William E. Brown Sr. and Grace Brown.
+Brown was born on May 1, 1896, in Lapeer, Michigan, to parents William E. Brown Sr. and Grace Brown.

-Military career

 Brown served in the United States Army during World War I.

-Career

 Brown was an automobile dealer and worked in the insurance business.
-Brown served as the mayor of Ann Arbor, Michigan from 1945 until 1957, when he was not re-elected.
+Brown served as the mayor of Ann Arbor, Michigan, from 1945 until 1957, when he was not re-elected.
 Brown was a Republican.

-Personal life

 Brown married Eleanor Shartel on October 12, 1920.
-Brown was a member of the Benevolent and Protective Order of Elks.
-Brown was Presbyterian.
+Brown was a member of the Benevolent and Protective Order of Elks and was Presbyterian.

-Death

 Brown died on December 8, 1970.
 He was interred at Forest Hill Cemetery in Ann Arbor, Michigan.